Chances are you’ve heard of vitamin C previously, but have you ever wondered what exactly it is or what it’s good for?

 Additionally, vitamin C is used to1:

-• Form an important protein used to make skin, tendons, ligaments, and blood vessels.
+• Form an important protein used to make skin, tendons, ligaments and blood vessels.

 • Heal wounds and form scar tissue.

-• Repair and maintain cartilage, bones, and teeth.
+• Repair and maintain cartilage, bones and teeth.

-• Aid in the absorption of iron.
+• Aid in iron absorption.

-Now comes the ultimate question: “How can I get vitamin C?”
 Turn to your favorite fruit.
-Two cups of fresh watermelon provide 25% of the daily value, making it an excellent source of vitamin C. Score! 🙌
+Two cups of fresh watermelon provide 25% of the daily value, making it an excellent source of vitamin C. Score!

-In addition to eating 2 cups of fresh watermelon, Chrissy Carroll MPH, RD, LDN, ACSM-cPT recommends “mix[ing] other good sources into your diet too – like citrus fruits, strawberries, bell peppers, and white potatoes – you’ll be on your way to meeting your daily target.” 🎯
+In addition to eating 2 cups of fresh watermelon, Chrissy Carroll MPH, RD, LDN, ACSM-cPT recommends “mix[ing] other good sources into your diet too – like citrus fruits, strawberries, bell peppers, and white potatoes – you’ll be on your way to meeting your daily target.”

 Watermelon Sports Drink